appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/okta-openid.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-oidc-add-roles-attribute.png' />

-- Click on **Mappings"" and map user roles attribute to application user roles attribute as shown in the image below.
+- Click on **Mappings** and map user roles attribute to application user roles attribute as shown in the image below.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-oidc-map-roles-attribute.png' />

-- Now, we can edit roles attribute of users.
+- Now, you can edit roles attribute of the users.
 - Navigate to the **Directory** section, click on **People**, select a user from the list, and then click on the **Profile** tab.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-edit-user-attribute1.png' />